Pylons/pyramid_blogr/docs/project_structure.rst

 =========================================

 .. hint ::
-    At the time of writing of this tutorial this was the mos recent stable version of pyramid, you can use newer version of pyramid but there will be some slight differences in default project templates.
+    At the time of writing, 1.5.7 was the most recent stable version of Pyramid, you can use newer version of Pyramid but there will be some slight differences in default project templates.

 First we need to install pyramid framework itself::

     pip install pyramid==1.5.7

-This will install pyramid itself with it's base dependencies, your python environment (ideally VirtualEnv), will now contain some helpful commands
+This will install Pyramid and its dependencies.
+Your python environment (ideally VirtualEnv), will now contain some helpful commands
 including: